jstasiak/django-realtime/README.rst

         console.dir(message);
     });

-**Warning!** In current development version of gevent-socketio websocket transport is not working, so to avoid errors please restrict client transport list so that websocket is not there
-(like in the example above).
+**Warning!** In current development version (it is still correct at 2011-11-16) of gevent-socketio websocket transport is not working, so to avoid errors please restrict client transport list so that websocket is not there (like in the example above).

 Running server